CHILD AND FAMILY THERAPIST

 - Exceptional interpersonal skills and an ability to work in a multi-disciplinary environment, exercising professional judgement in conflictual and stressful situations.

 - Suicide risk assessment and intervention skills.

 - Workshop and group facilitation skills utilizing evidence-based practices.

-- Ability to ensure that the client record is maintained as per agency standards.
+- Is able to ensure that the client record is maintained as per agency standards.